Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Marriage Minutes - Marriage Message #107

-We’re going to share two devotionals from their book (along with a few personal comments of our own after each one in parenthesis) just to show you the type of practical/ Biblical marriage help you can get from this resource if you’re willing to invest just a few minutes to your lives together every day.
-They read:
+We’re going to share two devotionals from the Moeller’s book (along with comments of our own after each) so you can read for yourself the marriage insights you can obtain from this resource if you’re willing to invest the time together (which we hope you will do):

 “When we lived in the desert Southwest, several members of our congregation were housed on a military base.
 Whenever one was hospitalized or in need of a pastoral visit, we first had to gain access to the base.